 BUILDING A CHURCH

 Probably the most lasting of George’s achievements was the building of the Church of St Barnabas Ranmore Common to serve his splendid Mansion and Estate.
-The church was designed in Early English Gothic style by the famous architect Sir George Gilbert Scott and consecrated on All Saints’ Day (1st November 1859).
+The church was designed in Early English Gothic style by the famous architect Sir George Gilbert Scott. the construction supervised by George Dines, and consecrated on All Saints’ Day (1st November 1859).
 In 1860 George petitioned for a new ecclesiastical Parish of Ranmore to be created out of parts of the Parishes of Great and Little Bookham, Effingham, Dorking and Mickleham – an area of 2000 acres.

 George lived at Denbies until Laura died in 1904 when he handed over the running of the Estate to his surviving son Henry.
 Then he spent most of time at his London house in Princes Gate or at Fallapit, the country house in Devon occupied by his unmarried daughter Helen Laura, and previously the residence of his brother William.